PovertyAction/ipa-data-tech-handbook/README.md

 # if using Windows Powershell:
 .venv/Scripts/activate.ps1

+# if using Nushell
+overlay use .venv/Scripts/activate.nu

-# if using Bash (e.g. Git Bash)
+# if using Bash
 source .venv/Scripts/activate

-# if using NuShell
-overlay use .venv/Scripts/activate.nu
 ```

 This will make sure that you have the latest version of Just, as well as [Rye](https://rye.astral.sh/guide/)